sodadata/docs/soda-cl/anomaly-detection.md

 {% include group-anomaly.md %}

-## Optional Anomaly Detection Model Configurations

-To enhance the flexibility of anomaly detection, we offer optional configurations that allow you to tailor the model according to your specific needs.
-These configurations can be applied to the training dataset, time series prediction model, and the anomaly detection check itself.

-### Training Dataset Configuration
+## Add optional training dataset configurations

-The training dataset is crucial as it trains the anomaly detection model.
-The `training_dataset` configuration allows you to specify the `frequency`, `window_length`, and `aggregation_function` for your training dataset.
-You can customize the training dataset configurations by specifying the following parameters:
+The training dataset is one that Soda uses to teach the algorithm to identify patterns in the measurements the check collects.
+To enhance the flexibility of anomaly detection, you can specify the `frequency`, `window_length`, and `aggregation_function` of your training dataset.
+The following example demonstrates how you can customize the training dataset configurations.
+{% include code-header.html %}
 ```yaml
 checks for dim_customer:
   - anomaly detection for row_count: